carolinedanzi/CSE464_Sorting_Algorithms/README.txt

 This project uses Eclipse Luna with Java 8 (Java SE 1.8)

-Using Eclipse Luna, Go to File->Import->Existing Projects into Workspace Choose "Select root directory" then browse the ProjectOne folder and choose it.
+Using Eclipse Luna, Go to File->Import->Existing Projects into Workspace Choose "Select root directory" then browse to the ProjectOne folder and choose it.

 You should see ProjectOne in the PackageExplorer.
-Open the properties for ProjectOne->Java Build Path->Libraries and remove any currently linked JAR files.
+Open the properties for ProjectOne then go to Java Build Path->Libraries and remove any currently linked JAR files.

 Then click on "Add JARs", navigate to the lib folder of ProjectOne and add the two (2) JAR files found there.